matiboux/griffith-android-contactmanager/README.md

   the feature as well as the challenge involved in implementing it will be taken into account.
 Use your accompanying documentation to motivate and provide details of the feature.
 Include diagrams and screenshots where appropriate.
-  - [ ] Implemented [...]
+  - [x] Implemented support for **contact picture**

 ### Documentation Milestones (30%)

-- Document why you designed the UI the way you did.
+- [x] Document why you designed the UI the way you did.
 Include adequate graphics such as wireframe diagrams and screenshots.
 Detail the key choices taken in application navigation, widget layout and position and how they support user interaction.
 Don’t include instructions on how to operate the App or the UI.
 (15%)
-- Give a high level description of all methods in your Java code including the data-structures used.
+- [x] Give a high level description of all methods in your Java code including the data-structures used.
 (30%)

 ## Authors